jdholtz/obsidian-image-inserter/README.md

-# Obsidian Image Inserter
+# Obsidian Simple Image Inserter
-This [Obsidian][0] plugin allows you to insert images without needing a File Explorer.
-The images will be automatically embedded into your notes and copied to your Obsidian vault.
+This [Obsidian][0] plugin allows you to insert images without needing an external File Explorer GUI.
+The images are selected through a built-in file explorer, automatically embedded into your notes, and copied to your Obsidian vault.

 This plugin was inspired by [Better File Link][1].